 There are a number of types of residential tenancies in relation to which there are statutory provisions, as well as common law tenancies.
-This note provides a brief background to the law on renting residential property, before focussing on the main types of tenancy available.
-The law in this area is, however, likely to change.
-In 2015 the Renting Homes (Wales) Bill was introduced in the National Assembly, a Bill that is intended to make wholesale changes to the way people rent homes.
+This note provides a brief background to the law on renting residential property, before focusing on the main types of tenancy available.
+The law in this area will change under, the Renting Homes (Wales) Act 2016 once fully commenced.

 Background: the Rent Acts